-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Aetna Medicare Plan (PPO)
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Aetna Medicare Advantage for Rural Carrier Benefit Plan

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

-For questions about this document, please contact Member Services at the telephone number on your member ID card or 1-888-267-2637.
+For questions about this document, please contact Member Services at 1-866-241-0262.
 (TTY users should call 711).
-Hours are 8 AM to 9 PM ET, Monday through Friday.
+Hours are 8 AM to 8 PM, Monday through Friday.
+This call is free.

-This plan, Aetna Medicare Plan (PPO), is offered by Aetna Medicare.
+This plan, Aetna Medicare Advantage for Rural Carrier Benefit Plan, is offered by Aetna Medicare.
 (When this Evidence of Coverage says "we," "us," or "our," it means Aetna Medicare.
-When it says "plan" or "our plan," it means Aetna Medicare Plan (PPO).)
+When it says "plan" or "our plan," it means Aetna Medicare Advantage for Rural Carrier Benefit Plan.)

 This document is available for free in Spanish.
 Este documento está disponible sin cargo en español.
-This document may be made available in other formats such as braille, large print or other alternate formats.
+This document is available in other formats such as braille, large print or other alternate formats upon request.

-Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2024.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.